 Dr. Yunia Mayanja

-Dr. Yunia Mayanja is a project leader, under the Epidemiology and Prevention program of the MRC/UVRI Uganda Research Unit on AIDS.
+Dr. Yunia Mayanja is a project leader, under the HIV Epidemiology and Intervention Programme of the MRC/UVRI and LSHTM Uganda Research Unit.
 She qualified with a degree in medicine and surgery, and has post graduate training in Public Health (MPH).

-She has been involved in HIV/AIDS research for the last 7 years; previously having worked as a physician on a project to roll out antiretroviral treatment (ART) to rural health facilities in rural Uganda.
-For the last two and half years she has led a team of health workers at the Good Health for Women Project (GHWP) initially to study HIV/STI epidemiology and initiating prevention strategies among women involved in high risk sexual behaviour (female commercial sex workers) in Kampala, Uganda.
-Her current scope of work involves a study to identify correlates of HIV-1 super-infection and multiple infections among HIV high risk women, and a study to assess if high risk women can be enrolled and retained in a simulated HIV vaccine trial.
-The latter study will help to prepare suitable populations for future HIV vaccine trials.
+She has been involved in HIV/AIDS research for the last 7 years; previously having worked as a physician on a project to roll out antiretroviral treatment (ART) to rural health facilities in rural Uganda and later to implement HIV prevention strategies among women involved in high risk sexual behavior (female sex workers) in Kampala, Uganda.
+Her work among key populations has also involved studies on HIV-1 super-infection and preparedness studies for future HIV vaccine efficacy trials.